Fleetwit/Avenger/README.md

 Avenger can work as part of a network, where the load testing will be distributed among many computers.

 Just run the included "Central Command" server,and all the Avenger clients will connect and wait for instructions.
-Use the included HTML Central COmmand tool to connect to the Central Command server and remotely launch load tests that will be distributed among all the available Avenger clients.
+Use the included HTML Central Command tool to connect to the Central Command server and remotely launch load tests that will be distributed among all the available Avenger clients.
 The logs will be transfered to the server so that you can visualize them using the Log Visualizer.

 **Usage (stand-alone mode)**